 To be fair, Kitase has a strong point here.
 Tidus and Yuna, for all intents and purposes, are still teenage kids during FFX’s run time.
 Teenage kids in love can do some silly things.
 Heck, adults in love tend to do a lot of silly things.
 But in retrospective, the laughing scene isn’t really that silly.
 In fact, the very opposite is true, it is quite sad.

 Tidus, at that point in the game, did not know the full implications of Yuna’s summoner quest, but had instead found out that his father (a man he loves, but also resents) was Sin (the big monster villain in FFX).
 Depression hit Tidus like a slap in the face, and Yuna, who had taken a liking to our Blonde haired hero, wanted to cheer him – and herself – up.

 Thus, she forced Tidus to go along with the ‘forced laughter’ exercise.
 The entire scene is also sheds light on Yuna’s own difficulties in coming to grips with her own grim fate.
 Tidus, and Yuna are smiling, and laughing, instead of crying, which is probably what both wanted to do.

 The scene ends with both of our protagonists bursting into a real laughter, and Yuna puntualizing the moment by stating, “I want my journey to be full of laughter.”

 Tidus, the character itself, didn’t have the right actor.
 However, the laughing felt forced in the way that the Japanese writers scripted it.
 While I can see how the actor (Taylor) could – and perhaps should – get some criticism for his handling of the scene.
-Sometimes, as an artist, you are directed to perform something in a certain way even if it is the wrong way.
+Sometimes, as an artist, you are directed to perform something in a certain way, even if it ends up being the wrong way.